plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 `require` statements even cleaner e.g. `require('plotly.js/core')` instead of `require('plotly.js/lib/core')`.
 But considering the large number of these `lib` files we have, we opt for a `lib` directory in order to not pollute the repo's root.
-Note that the `"main"` package.json filed cannot be set to a directory (more info [here](Mention https://github.com/nodejs/node/issues/3953)).
+Note that the `"main"` package.json field cannot be set to a directory (more info [here](Mention https://github.com/nodejs/node/issues/3953)).

-Our solution results in a minor increase in build time, we feel that the flexibility it allows is well worth the hit.
+Our solution results in a minor increase in build time, but we feel that the flexibility it allows is well worth the hit.
 Browserify and webpack both have caching while, developing, so after an initial bundling, there is no appreciable difference in bundling time compared to using a pre-built library.